primatejs/primate/docs/guide/types.md

 supplying the ID of an actual dataset user.

 !!!
-If you do not wish Primate to automatically type your path parameters, set `types.explicit` to `true` in your configuration.
+If you do not wish Primate to autotype your path parameters, set `types.explicit` to `true` in your configuration.
 In that case, you would need to use the route filename `routes/user/{userId=userId}.js` instead.
 !!!